 Select an appropriate pool for your site.
 Consider maintenance and the right equipment to use.
 Allow for future needs such as a shed, barbecue or clothes line.

-Refer to your local council or private accredited certifier to determine who can approve your plans.
+- Ask your local council or private accredited certifier to determine who can approve your plans.

-Also check legal requirements for a child-resistant barrier and tree preservation policies.
+- Check legal requirements for a child-resistant barrier and tree preservation policies.

-In choosing a pool builder, consider the following.
+When deciding on a pool builder, consider the following.

 If the work costs more than $5,000, the person or company doing the work must hold a licence issued by NSW Fair Trading for building or swimming pool building.
 The name on the contract must be exactly the same as the name on the licence.
-Do a licence check on our website to find out if your builder’s licence is valid and suitable for the work you want done.
+Do a licence check to find out if your builder’s licence is valid and suitable for the work you want done.
 Or have a customer service officer check the licence details by calling us on 13 32 20.

 Gain quotes from at least three builders.
 To compare them, the quotes should include the same pool equipment and all works, including moving any service lines and disposing of excavated materials and building debris.
 Also consider the substantial costs associated with landscaping.